sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 *There is one particular aspect of the paper that is misleading.* The paper makes the overall architecture of the PHM transformer very clear.
 They report a reduction parameters as you can see in the tables at 3.3 Results.
 However it is impossible to reduce the total number of parameters of a transformer by 1/n by only replacing the parts mentioned in 2.1 because there are also word embeddings that map the tokens to the encoder and the generator that maps the decoder to the tokens.
 In fact these may make up the bulk of a transformer depending on the vocabulary size and the model setup. **So we propose a PHM+ transformer that also replaces these layers with PHM weights.** In this version every weight is replaced by its PHM counterpart.

 # 3. Experiments and results

+For transformer experiments we chose to reproduce the style transfer, because the data was the easiest to obtain, and the De-En translation task, because it was the one the paper went into farthest detail.
+In style transfer, the task is to translate modern English to Shakespearean English whereas in De-En it is to translate German to English.

 ## 3.1.
 Experimental setup